eCommerce Pricing Strategies: The Ultimate List

 Value-Based Pricing Strategy

 Out of all the eCommerce pricing strategies, this one is the hardest to implement.
 Why is that the case?
-Well, it requires extensive market research and a deep understanding of how the customer feels.
+Well, it requires extensive market research and a deep understanding of customer behavior.

 Companies that offer unique or highly valuable products can take advantage of this strategy more than companies that sell everyday, regular products.
 For example, you can’t apply this strategy to bread, but you can to a phone.